"

 Painites, and a sapphire...

-A colleague who frequently goes to Burma found some very large (relatively speaking) specimens, and he is offering some of them for sale on our "EARTH TREASURES" page.
-Among them are a doubly terminated painite crystal (no rubies) weighing more than 500 carats and a huge corundum after painite pseudomorph weighing nearly 900 carats (right images).
+A colleague who frequently goes to Burma found some very large (relatively speaking) specimens, which he purchased from the monks at the Kyauk Pya Thart Monastery In all, there were well over 100 specimens (left image shows some of them).
+Among them were a doubly terminated painite crystal (no rubies) weighing more than 500 carats and a huge corundum after painite pseudomorph weighing nearly 900 carats (right images).

 Painite crystal